StileEducation/penguin/README.md

 1. Run `bundle install`
 2. Compile and test using `bundle exec rake build test`

-You can run and test the Rust code by itself using cargo.
+You can run and test the Rust code by itself using cargo and cargo-nextest.

 ### Benchmarking